EskilAl/Obsidian/IDATG2202 OS/Review question and problems..md

 # 3.3 Chapter 3 System Calls
 1. What is the purpose of system calls
    - to give control back to the operating system so a process does not hug alle the processing power all the time.

+2. Briefly describe the difference between synchronous and asynchronous interrupts.
+   - synchronous -> Synchronous means that it happens as a consequence of an instruction
+   - asynchronous ->